arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>Volodymyr Zelensky</strong>, Ukraine’s president, is expected to ask the <strong>G7</strong>, a group of rich democracies, to supply it with more weapons at an emergency meeting called in response to a barrage of Russian missiles targeting [Ukrainian cities](https://www.economist.com/europe/2022/10/10/russia-launches-a-wave-of-missiles-across-ukraine).
-President Joe Biden has already promised more support for Ukraine, including air-defence systems.
-Meanwhile <strong>Belarus</strong> ordered the deployment of troops alongside Russian forces on its border with Ukraine.
+<strong>The leaders of the G7</strong>, a group of rich democracies, pledged their “undeterred and steadfast” financial and military support for <strong>Ukraine</strong> at an emergency meeting a day after a barrage of [Russian missiles](https://www.economist.com/europe/2022/10/10/russia-launches-a-wave-of-missiles-across-ukraine) rained down on Ukrainian cities.
+In a joint statement the group warned of “severe consequences” if Russia were to deploy chemical, biological or nuclear weapons.
+Meanwhile NATO’s secretary-general, Jens Stoltenberg, said his organisation was “not seeing any changes” in Russia’s nuclear posture.

 The <strong>IMF</strong> downgraded its forecast for <strong>global economic growth </strong>next year by 0.2 percentage points, to 2.7%.
 Blaming efforts to manage [soaring inflation](https://www.economist.com/leaders/2022/09/29/markets-are-reeling-from-higher-rates-the-world-economy-is-next), [Russia’s war in Ukraine](https://www.economist.com/graphic-detail/2022/08/04/by-how-much-will-the-war-in-ukraine-reduce-global-growth) and [China’s slowdown](https://www.economist.com/finance-and-economics/2022/09/20/chinas-rulers-seem-resigned-to-a-slowing-economy), a report warned that a third of the global economy may tip into recession by next year.
 The forecast for 3.2% growth in 2022 remained unchanged.